IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 unstableMakeIsData ''VestingDatum
 ```

-### Section 2.1: Defining the data type, public key hash, and deadline

 This next section defines the `VestingDatum` data type that holds the beneficiary's public key hash, `PubKeyHash`, and the deadline, `POSIXTime`, for releasing the funds.
 It generates the required instance for `VestingDatum`, allowing the `VestingDatum` type to be used in the validator script.

+### Section 2.2: Implementing the validator function

 ```haskell
 {-# INLINABLE mkVestingValidator #-}